cdegan/Multivariate-longitudinal-modeling-with-endogenous-variables/README.md

-# Multivariate longitudinal modeling with continuous time-varying endogenous covariates
+# Multivariate longitudinal modeling with continuous time-varying endogenous covariates - Code
 Here one can find the R-code used within the context of the paper '*Multivariate longitudinal modeling with continuous time-varying endogenous covariates*'.

 The folders are the following: